ahmed-nady/EDVR/README.md

 - TensorBoard:
   - PyTorch >= 1.1: `pip install tb-nightly future`

-## Dataset Preparation
-We use datasets in LDMB format for faster IO speed.
-Please refer to [wiki](https://github.com/xinntao/EDVR/wiki/Prepare-datasets-in-LMDB-format) for more details.

 ## Get Started
 Please see [wiki](https://github.com/xinntao/EDVR/wiki/Testing-and-Training) for the basic usage, *i.e.,* training and testing.